openstack/ossa/doc/source/index.rst

 Security information for OpenStack deployers
 --------------------------------------------

-There are three main sources of security guidance for OpenStack deployers:
+There are four main sources of security guidance for OpenStack deployers:

 * OpenStack Security Advisories (OSSA)
 * OpenStack Security Notes (OSSN)